jkotan/nexdatas.tools/doc/nxsfileinfo.rst

                         names of entry NX_class to be shown (separated by commas without spaces).
 If name is '' all groups are shown.
 The default: 'NXentry'
    -e ENTRYNAMES, --entry-names ENTRYNAMES
                         names of entry groups to be shown (separated by commas without spaces).
 If name is '' all groups are shown.
 The default: ''
-   -r, --raw-metadata    do not store NXentry as scientificMetadata -p PID, --pid PID
+   -m, --raw-metadata    do not store NXentry as scientificMetadata -p PID, --pid PID
                         dataset pid
    -i BEAMTIMEID, --beamtimeid BEAMTIMEID